widmogrod/data-grid/README.md

 DataGrid is simple library for presentation different kinds of tabular data.
 Is written in PHP5.3 and is still in development process.

+If you wish to help me with this project or correct my english description - your help will be more than appreciated  :)

 ## Project road map

   * Features: